clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 Image credit: [ObservableHQ](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)
 </small>

-We could represent the center position and size of the circle as `[30, 30, 40]` and the star as `[135, 85, 60]`.
+We can represent the center position and size of the circle as `[30, 30, 40]` and the star as `[135, 85, 60]`.
 The `size` is defined either by the object's width or height, which ever is greater.
 We'll refer to the first array for the circle as the "start" position and the second array for the star as the "end" position.

 In order to apply the SVG transformation we need to do a little math.
 First we need to figure out how much to scale the SVG.
 The dimensions of our SVG are `260` pixels wide by `190` pixels high.
 To get the scale value `k`, we simply use the following calcuation: